olebole/irafdoc/doc/noao.observatory.rst

   <dt><b>observatory</b></dt>
   <!-- Sec='ENVIRONMENT VARIABLES' Level=0 Label='observatory' Line='observatory' -->
   <dd>This variable selects the observatory entry whenever a task uses the
-  observatory name <tt>"observatory"</tt>.
+  observatory name <span style="font-family: monospace;">"observatory"</span>.
 If not defined the value of the task parameter <i>observatory.observatory</i> is used.
   </dd>
   </dl>